Siemensbahn: Reactivation and expansion plans

 In 2014, the architect and lecturer at the Stuttgart Technology University of Applied Sciences, Rebecca Chestnutt-Niess, worked with students to develop designs for potential use.
 Inspired by the Landschaftspark Duisburg-Nord and New York City's successful High Line, the re-urbanization project included ideas for a foot and cycle path, a swimming lane on a section of the Siemensbahn and the partial greening of the viaduct.

 The Siemensbahn continues to be included in the Berlin land use and zoning plan last updated in November 2017.
 It reserves a right-of-way for a possible extension beyond Gartenfeld via Daumstrasse (Wasserstadt Oberhavel) to Hakenfelde.
 The route would run along the old Berlin-Spandau Ship Canal, through a beaver preserve and parallel to Rhenaniastraße to a new Daumstrasse station and then across the river Havel to a new terminus at Streitstrasse, south of the Goltzstrasse intersection in Hakenfelde.
 In the course of the early public consultation regarding the "Neues Gartenfeld" housing estate, the Senate unveiled plans that would deviate from the land use plan: The Gartenfeld island would be crossed underground and the route run north along the Rohrbruchteich to Daumstrasse.
 According to this plan, the Gartenfeld station would be relocated to the Gartenfeld island.
-How much the reactivation would cost has not yet been determined.

 In October 2018, Siemens AG announced its intention to build a campus in Siemensstadt for research purposes.
 The company and the Senate spoke out in favor of reactivating the Siemensbahn.
 In light of further expansion of the Wasserstadt and new construction on the island of Gartenfeld, they saw an increased urgency to reactivation of the Siemens Railway.
 The Berlin Senate would have liked to see it reactivated by 2025.
 The reconstruction was subsequently included in the "i2030" common transport planning framework of the two federal states of Berlin and Brandenburg and Deutsche Bahn.

 In November 2019, DB Netz AG issued a Europe-wide tender for the creation of a feasibility study for a second construction phase, Gartenfeld to Hakenfelde.
 The study includes various route options for a two-track extension for a maximum speed of 100 km/h with the intermediate stops "Gartenfeld", "Wasserstadt Oberhavel" and "Hakenfelde".
-Completion of the study is expected for 2022 or 2023.
 In 2020, some of the overgrown right-of-way was cleared of vegetation, and rails and sleepers were removed.